bpinzone/pro_programming/Problem_Solving_Process.md

         * When you think you're done, re-read the question and go through like a checklist.
         * Am I making any incorrect assumptions?
     * Make no assumptions about objects that users give you as input.
 Especially in set theory.
         * Ask - For what user input will this not work.
-Now also, YOU - try to break it as if you're malicious.
+Now also, **you** - try to break it as if you're malicious.
         * ex: Do not assume give mutex pointer sets are disjoint.
-    * ACTIVELY try to come up with assumptions you may have unintentionally made.
+    * **Actively** try to come up with assumptions you may have unintentionally made.
-    * ACTIVELY ask yourself - What do I want, in technical terms?
+    * **Actively** ask yourself - What do I want, in technical terms?
 * Specific
     * Pointers solve everything. -P Chen.
 Muxes solve everything. - M Brehob.
     * Better safe than sorry with locks and guards.
 Just don't cause deadlock.